Freight MCP vs CLI: Which Integration Drives More Density

 The core difference

 A freight CLI is a command line tool.
-You type warp quote with flags and arguments.
+You type warp-agent quote with flags and arguments.
 It returns results to stdout.
 You parse them and take the next action.
 The human (or script) drives every step.

 A freight MCP server is a protocol layer between your AI tool and the freight network.
 The AI tool sees what freight operations are available, understands their parameters through typed schemas, and calls them directly.
 The AI drives the workflow.
 You describe what you want in natural language.